ymolists/website/src/routes/blog/dev-env-as-code.md

 The Docker approach gets a bit clumsy if your development tools have a UI such as a desktop IDE.
 You can package them in Docker, but you have to expose the IDE’s UI through X11.
 Another alternative is to go with a terminal editor like vim, but of course, that is not an option for most of us.

 Some desktop IDEs have tools that allow automating setups.
 Eclipse, for instance, has a tool called Oomph.
-Oomph allows you to declaratively describe an Eclipse IDE including plug-ins, configuration and even workspace setup. (i.e. git information).
+Oomph allows you to declaratively describe an Eclipse IDE including plug-ins, configuration and even workspace setup. (i.e. Git information).

 By far the best option is an IDE that runs in browsers, like the new [Theia I](https://theia-ide.org)DE.
 Theia is open-source under the Eclipse Foundation.
 It can be seen as VS Code that runs on browsers and desktops and is a bit more customizable.